-You’ll start the HEL process by providing an estimate of your home’s worth.
-We recommend you create a market value estimate by reviewing recent sale prices of homes in your area that are similar to your own home.
+You’ll start the home equity loan process by providing an estimate of your home’s worth.
+We recommend you generate a market value estimate by reviewing recent sale prices of homes in your area that are similar to your own home.
 You can do this by looking at popular real estate listing websites that include information about recent home sales.

-Your Personal Banker and the Underwriters from Discover Home Loans will use a property condition report, the stated value you provide, an automated valuation model (AVM) and, in some circumstances, more detailed appraisals to determine the value of your home.
+Your personal banker and the underwriters at Discover Home Loans will use a property condition report, the stated value you provide, an automated valuation model (AVM) and, in some circumstances, more detailed appraisals to determine the value of your home.

 In those cases, an appraiser may need to visit your home to view its exterior.
-Only in very rare circumstances will an interior appraisal be required.
-However, if one is needed, you can schedule an appraisal time that’s convenient for you.
+Sometimes, an interior appraisal might be required.
+If one is needed, you can schedule an appraisal time that’s convenient for you.

-You may not have heard about the AVM, in which case, you are probably curious about how it works when it comes to valuing your home compared to an appraisal.
-AVMs use mathematical models based on listing trends, comparable home sales and home price changes.
-By looking at this information, one can get a good reading on your home, in addition to its projected value down the road.
+You may not have heard about the AVM before—AVMs use mathematical models based on listing trends, comparable home sales and home price changes.
+By looking at this information, a lender can get a good reading on your home, in addition to its projected value down the road.

-With a HEL, your borrowing ability is mainly based on the equity in your home and your credit history.
+With a home equity loan, your borrowing ability is mainly based on the equity in your home and your credit history.
 The best way to test out your borrowing ability is to use a loan amount calculator from Discover Home Loans.

-Online calculators provide a quick way to see how much money you can leverage, but they may not reflect the final loan options you receive.
+Online calculators provide a quick way to see how much money you might be able to leverage, but they may not reflect the final loan options you will qualify for.
 Your final loan terms will take into account an understanding of your credit and the current housing market, both of which may affect the amount of money that’s available to you.
 These considerations may also change your annual percentage rate (APR).

 In general, APR is determined by your credit history, the loan amount you seek, the amount of equity you have and the repayment term of the loan.
 Longer repayment terms and higher loan amounts will typically raise your APR.